sanbeg/AndroidAPI/README.md

 Detailed API documentation can be found here: https://www.trade.it/api.

-JCenter repo can be found here: https://bintray.com/tradeit/maven/tradeit-api/view
+The JCenter repo can be found here: https://bintray.com/tradeit/maven/tradeit-api/view

 For example usage, see the example app included with the library.
+It is ready to build and load onto a device or the simulator and has basic functionality to link an account, authenticate, make a trade, and fetch account details like balances and positions.

 #Quick Start
 To link a user's account and to manage linked accounts, use the `TradeItAccountLinker`: